IMAGINE-Consortium/imagine/doc/source/components.rst

 the ISM or, if modelling an external galaxy, the position of the galaxy).

 Another common use of dummy fields is when a field is generated at runtime *by the simulator*.
-One example is the range built-in fields available in
+One example are the built-in fields available in
-Hammurabi: instead of requesting IMAGINE to produce these fields and hand it to Hammurabi to compute the associated synchrotron observables, one can use dummy fields to request Hammurabi to generate these fields internally for a given choice of parameters.
+Hammurabi: instead of requesting IMAGINE to produce one of these fields and hand it to
+Hammurabi to compute the associated synchrotron observables, one can use dummy fields to request Hammurabi to generate these fields internally for a given choice of parameters.